-When you notice a student may be struggling in your class, reach out to them through email or on Canvas.
-Sometime, just showing that you're concerned about them can help a student feel more comfortable asking for support. -- -- ---
+Intervene when you When you notice a student may be struggling in your class, reach out to them notice a student is through email or on Canvas.
+Sometime, just showing that you're concerned struggling. about them can help a student feel more comfortable asking for support.